 The new Official Plan is a once-in-a-generation opportunity for the city to hold the line on sprawl by embedding strong intensification targets and ensuring that the urban boundary is not expanded.
 This will protect vast swaths of greenfield land – vital natural areas and farmland – for generations to come.

 Urban sprawl will promote car-centric development moving Ottawa further away from a sustainable future.
 Intensification will allow to improve current infrastructure and public transportation and will help build healthy fundament for future greener development.

 Besides the obvious environmental consequences, city expansion has economic, social and health implications for the residents.

-The time is running out and Planning Committee doesn’t seem to listen to our voice!
+The time is running out and the Planning Committee doesn’t seem to listen to our voice!

 Here’s what you can do to help us stop urban sprawl in Ottawa: